 "He was sort of bemused by the whole thing.
 He just thought it was an abominable building," said Rodriquez, who took a class with the San Francisco Chronicle architecture writer.
 "He said it didn't fit into its surroundings."

 On the other hand, Bruce Bagnoli, the campus facilities coordinator at California State University, East Bay, is pretty sure somebody of note once called Warren Hall a classic of its kind.
-He just can't remember who.

 The hilltop high-rise, which continues to serve as the university's administrative headquarters, was built by CSU-commissioned architects and completed in 1971.